 You’ve likely heard much about the “Great Resignation” (or “Great Reshuffling”) lately.
 Essentially, employees are reassessing the impact of their jobs on work/life balance, mental health, and overall life goal fulfillment.
-No industry has been spared from this phenomenon – especially the contact center industry.
-A Gallup analysis early in 2021 found that nearly half of America’s working population were actively looking for a job – and one-third of contact center agents are included in that group.
+No industry has been spared from this phenomenon, especially the contact center industry.

 “The Great Resignation” is hitting contact centers hard right now because agent work expectations have changed.
-Back in 2017, we conducted a Health of the Contact Center report by interviewing hundreds of agents – asking them about work expectations, role development, and general mental health.
+Back in 2017, we conducted a Health of the Contact Center report by interviewing hundreds of agents.
+We asked them about work expectations, role development, and general mental health.

 If agent retention is the functional problem, agent stress is the root cause.
-The truth is that stress has always been high, but it’s only increasing: an astonishing ninety-six percent feel acute stress on a weekly basis — and significantly more say they’re stressed multiple times per week.
+The truth is that stress has always been high, but it’s only increasing.
+An astonishing ninety-six percent feel acute stress on a weekly basis.
+Significantly more say they’re stressed multiple times per week.

-While income incentives remained the top factor for employee retention in this year’s survey, it actually dropped in importance from the 2017 questionnaire.
+While income incentives remained the top factor for employee retention, they actually dropped in importance.
 The reality is that pay is a clear, objective figure that can serve as a proxy for how valued agents feel in their roles.
-But agents are making it apparent that other factors play an increasing role in them feeling valued — including flexibility, defined career paths and better technology.
+But agents are making it apparent that other factors play an increasing role in making them feel valued.
+Some other factors include flexibility, defined career paths, and better technology.

 Our report found that available omnichannel tools, and the data they provide, directly impact the customer experiences agents can provide.
 More importantly, the lack of such tech is the largest hurdle agents faced in resolving ongoing customer issues.
 Eighty-three percent of agents in our study cited a lack of data and/or appropriate tech tools as the largest barrier to resolving customer issues.

-Conversely, agents that have access to modern, cloud-based omnichannel technologies found greater success in managing those issues – and they ultimately felt more connected to the business in the process.
+Conversely, agents that have access to modern, cloud-based omnichannel technologies found greater success in managing those issues.
+They ultimately felt more connected to the business in the process.

 You can’t have great customer experiences without great employee experiences.
 That was true in 2017, and it’s even more so today.
 Putting the technologies and strategies in place to help your agents succeed will help you attract and retain the great people you need to deliver a stand-out CX.